nineteendo/tmlx/Docs/docs/statements/if-else.md

 ## If

 {: .example }
-> Move right until the first white pixel:
+> Move east until the first white pixel:
 >
 > ```btml
-> if Black move Right repeat
+> if black move east repeat
 > ```

 ### If - Definition and Usage